 Crissy Strimple | Associate Head Coach

-At Tulsa, Strimple's main responsibilities include working with the Hurricane infield and serving as recruiting coordinator.
-Strimple coordinates Tulsa's travel while overseeing the program's budget.
+Strimple's main responsibilities include working with the Hurricane infield and serving as recruiting coordinator.
+Strimple also coordinates Tulsa's travel and oversees the program's budget.

-In eight years, Strimple has coached an infield defense that contributed to two record-setting seasons in fielding percentage and one in fewest errors.
+She has coached an infield defense that contributed to two record-setting seasons in fielding percentage and one in fewest errors.
 The 2010 squad committed a program-low 36 errors, and the 2010 and 2011 teams fielded at a .975 clip, matching the 2005 team for best fielding percentage.
 The 2017 team nearly matched that mark with a .974 fielding percentage.

-Since 2008, the TU offense has set 12 separate single-season school records, including batting average, hits, runs, RBI, home runs, triples, slugging percentage and on-base percentage.
+Since 2008, the TU offense has set eight separate single-season school records, including batting average, hits, runs, RBI, home runs, slugging percentage and on-base percentage.

 Strimple played third base for TU during the 2002 and 2003 campaigns, following a two-year tenure at Northeastern Oklahoma A&M.

-As a player with the Golden Hurricane, Strimple led the team in home runs with 10 as a senior and was the team offensive player of the year in both her junior and senior seasons.
-Her 18 career home runs still ranks sixth all-time at TU.
+As a player with the Golden Hurricane, Strimple led the team with 10 home runs as a senior and she was the team’s Offensive Player of the Year in both her junior and senior seasons.
 Defensively, she holds the top two single-season assist totals in the Tulsa record book.
-Strimple also became the first freshman in NEO history to earn first-team NJCAA All-America Region II honors.
+Strimple also became the first freshman in Northeastern Oklahoma A&M history to earn first-team NJCAA All-America Region II honors.

-Strimple graduated from The University of Tulsa in 2003 with a degree in exercise sports science.
-She earned her master's degree in education with emphasis on sports administration from Arkansas in 2006.
-She resides in Tulsa.
+Strimple graduated from The University of Tulsa in 2003 with a degree in exercise sports science before she earned her master's degree in education with emphasis on sports administration from Arkansas in 2006.